 2.8 “Limited Data Set” shall have the same meaning as the term “Limited Data Set” in 45 C.F.R. § 164.514(e)(2).

 2.9 “Privacy Rule” shall mean the Standards for Privacy of Individually Identifiable Health Information at 45 C.F.R.
 Part 160 and Subparts A and E of 45 C.F.R.
 Part 164.

 2.10 “Protected Health Information” or “PHI” shall have the same meaning as the term “protected health information” in 45 C.F.R. § 160.103, limited to PHI created or received by Proximie for, on behalf of, or from Customer pursuant to this BAA.

-2.12 “Proximie Platform” means the Proximie proprietary software in a managed cloud-hosted environment, any related software, applicable programming interfaces (APIs), and Proximie models or algorithms provided or made available to the Customer as a service in connection with this Agreement, and any improvements, modifications, derivative works, patches and Updates thereto.
+2.12 “Proximie Platform” means the Proximie proprietary software in a managed cloud-hosted environment, any related software, applicable programming interfaces (APIs), and Proximie models or algorithms provided or made available to the Customer as a service, and any improvements, modifications, derivative works, patches and Updates thereto.

 2.13 “Required By Law” shall have the same meaning as the term “required by law” in 45 C.F.R. § 164.103.

 2.14 “Secretary” means the Secretary of Health and Human Services (HHS) or any other officer or employee of HHS to whom the authority involved has been delegated.

 2.15 “Security Incident” shall have the same meaning as the term “security incident” in 45 C.F.R. § 164.304.